LucasDugerdil/ACA_traits_climate/readme.md

 This repository contains the R code and data for the study:

 **"Trait-climate relationships are comparable for modern pollen assemblages and extant vegetation plots."**
-In reviews with *Journal of Ecology*.
+In reviews with *Global Ecology and Biogeography*.

 Author: **Lucas Dugerdil**
 Affiliations: